publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1255.md

     (f) __Limitation on adjustment of status__

-        The Attorney General may not adjust, under subsection (a) of this section, the status of an alien lawfully admitted to the United States for permanent residence on a conditional basis under [section 1186b of this title][/us/usc/t8/s1186b].
+        The Attorney General may not adjust, under subsection (a), the status of an alien lawfully admitted to the United States for permanent residence on a conditional basis under [section 1186b of this title][/us/usc/t8/s1186b].

     (g) __Special immigrants__

-        In applying this section to a special immigrant described in [section 1101(a)(27)(K) of this title][/us/usc/t8/s1101/a/27/K], such an immigrant shall be deemed, for purposes of subsection (a) of this section, to have been paroled into the United States.
+        In applying this section to a special immigrant described in [section 1101(a)(27)(K) of this title][/us/usc/t8/s1101/a/27/K], such an immigrant shall be deemed, for purposes of subsection (a), to have been paroled into the United States.

     (h) __Application with respect to special immigrants__

     In applying this section to a special immigrant described in [section 1101(a)(27)(J) of this title][/us/usc/t8/s1101/a/27/J]—

-        (1) such an immigrant shall be deemed, for purposes of subsection (a) of this section, to have been paroled into the United States; and
+        (1) such an immigrant shall be deemed, for purposes of subsection (a), to have been paroled into the United States; and

         (2)